 Fats can be categorised into several different types: saturated, unsaturated, and trans fats — a sub-type of unsaturated fats that act like saturated fat.

 How much fat do you need?

-20-35% of your daily calorie intake should include fats.
-Ideally, most will come from unsaturated fats, with saturated fats taking up no more than 10%.
+Fats should make up 20-35% of your daily calorie intake and ideally, most will come from unsaturated fats, with saturated fats taking up no more than 10%.

 It’s important to prioritise unsaturated fats over saturated and trans fats, as too much of the latter can produce unhealthy amounts of cholesterol, and eventually increase the risk of heart disease.

 Unsaturated fats are found in: